ubdussamad/automaton-x1/README.md

 Codebase and Hardware layouts for the Automaton X1 Project

+This codebase has been deprecated as it was deceptively simple yet pain to work with in long run.
+A new version with very generic constrcuts is being developed.
+I'll publish the newer one, when I finish it and the owner approves it's public realease.

 Copyright: 2019 Mohammmed S. <ubdussamad@gmail.com>

 This repository is published under Apache License.